Associative Knowledge Graphs for Efficient Sequence Storage and Retrieval: Discussion and conclusion

 A crucial aspect of our work was the development of algorithms for ordering sequence elements from the retrieved set of graph nodes activated by the input context.
 This paper presents results comparing the performance of these algorithms.

 We conducted memory tests using both randomly generated synthetic data and real-world datasets, such as a collection of sequences of words featuring different sentences.
+Additionally, we tested an example using a genetic database.
 These tests confirmed the validity of our findings.

 Our approach offers a novel way to store sequences efficiently.
 By leveraging the sparse nature of knowledge graphs and the relatively small size of recorded sequences, we can achieve significant memory capacity for sequences.
 Unlike other neural networks used for sequence storage, our method has several advantages: